ollie1400/DroneApp/README.md

 ## Relevant literature

-- https://www.pyimagesearch.com/2018/07/30/opencv-object-tracking/ - A nice review of the available tracking algorithms available in OpenCV
+- https://www.pyimagesearch.com/2018/07/30/opencv-object-tracking/ A nice review of the available tracking algorithms available in OpenCV
 - https://github.com/DJI-Mobile-SDK-Tutorials/Android-FPVDemo An example Android app from DJI about FPV
-- https://futurestud.io/tutorials/how-to-debug-your-android-app-over-wifi-without-root - how to do remote debugging of an Android app (over the local network)
+- https://futurestud.io/tutorials/how-to-debug-your-android-app-over-wifi-without-root How to do remote debugging of an Android app (over the local network)
+- https://jbit.net/Android_Colors/ A lookup table for the ANdroid colour formats (for example, the value of the `color-format` field in the `MediaFormat` object return in the YUV data callback)
+- https://android.googlesource.com/platform/hardware/qcom/msm8994/+/4d667ba/kernel-headers/media/msm_media_info.h#85 likely information about the `YCbCr_420_SP_VENUS_UBWC` format

 # Compiling OpenCV with Tracking functionality, and using it in an Android project